The Other Francisco: Plot

 The film starts off with the perspective of Anselmo Suárez y Romero's original novel, Francisco was sold at the age of 10 but was taught how to read and write by the head mistress of the sugar cane plantation named Senora Mendlzabal.
-Francisco worked in the stables for a number of years and discovered one of the maids working for Senora named Dorota.
+Francisco worked in the stables for a number of years and discovered one of the maids working for Señora named Dorota.
 The two quickly fell in love and Francisco pleaded to Senora to marry Dorota a multitude of times but was constantly denied.
-They're secret love was discovered by Senora however and was quickly put a stop to by whipping Francisco and moving Dorota to work for a Frenchmen for a time.
+Their secret love was discovered by Senora however and was quickly put a stop to by whipping Francisco and moving Dorota to work for a Frenchmen for a time.
 During the time Dorota was gone an incident with Francisco occurred with the story of him assaulting an overseer and letting out a number of horses.
 This story landed Francisco into working in the fields hours on end by an overseer and commanded by Senora's son named Ricardo who has a secret attraction to Dorota.
 Dorota returns in shock about the news of Francisco and pleads to Senora to pardon Francisco.
 Senora refused and saying she was too disappointed with Francisco to deserve a pardon right now.
 After advising Dorota to forget about Francisco, Senora leaves the planation.
 Ricardo tries to force himself onto but senses that Dorota still has feelings for Francisco.
 After this rejection, anytime anything went wrong all the blame would be put on Francisco.
 Francisco was contently working in the fields to the point of dehydration and was whipped as punishment.
 After finding Francisco at the nursing home barley conscious after the whipping.
 Dorota agrees to sleep with Ricardo in order to clam his anger against Francisco.
 Later, Francisco was finally pardon by Senora and could marry Dorota but Dorota rejects him.
 She reveled to Francisco that she had to sleep with Ricardo in order to save Francisco life and that he should forget about her.
 After this revel she leaves in tears, Francisco is left in anger and frustration in the woods.
 Francisco was discovered sometime later reveling that he had hanged himself.

 The film has an interview with the author of Angelo Suárez y Romero that goes on to explain on why he written the story of a love triangle instead of the tragedy of being a slave.
 Anselmo Suárez y Romero said "he was too young to fully comprehend the suffering of being a slave" and he doesn't consider Francisco a regular slave due to his ability to read and write.
 This interview goes on how this novel softens the blow on what true slavery was and was tamed in order to be successful novel.